intellifi-nl/webapi-doc/resources.md

 | `time_create` | [8601 string](http://en.wikipedia.org/wiki/ISO_8601) | Created time, when was the first hit received for this presence? |
 | `time_update` | [8601 string](http://en.wikipedia.org/wiki/ISO_8601) | When was the last edit in this presence resource? |

-We add a estimated proximity to every presence.
+We add an estimated proximity to every presence.
 This is a rough estimate on the distance from the item to the receiver.
 3 possible values are returned:

 1. 'far': the item is detected, but the received signal is weak.
 In most cases this means that the item is far away, but it also might indicate that you have interference or a seriously low battery.
 2. 'near': the item is detected with an average signal strength.